Hi, my name is Dr. Davd Ian Lightbody.

-I am a doctor of archaeology educated at the University of Glasgow in Scotland.
-I was Egyptian history tutor in general arts for the undergraduate courses there for 5 years.
-In 2013 I completed a PhD focused on Iron Age Cyprus.
-I am a member of the International Association of Egyptologists and Co-Editor of The Journal of Ancient Egyptian Architecture.
+I am a doctor of archaeology educated at the University of Glasgow in Scotland and co-editor in chief of the The Journal of Ancient Egyptian Architecture.
+I was Egyptian history tutor in general arts for the undergraduate courses at the University of Glasgow for 5 years.
+In 2013 I completed a PhD focused on Iron Age Cyprus and its monumental architecture.
+I am a member of the International Association of Egyptologists.
+I also have a degree in engineering, and have worked professionally in that field, and that engineering experience has proved useful for understanding the architecture and nascent sciences of the ancient world.

-Professionally, I now focus on publishing and editorial work, on journals, books, websites, and articles relating to both technical and academic topics.
+Professionally, I now focus on writing, publishing, and editorial work, on journals, books, websites, and articles relating to both technical and academic topics.

 I am now based in Burlington, Vermont, USA.
 My Academia site can be found here.